omegasenior/topbiketoursportugal/content/tours/north-of-portugal-bike-tour.md

 itinerary:
   - day: '1'
     description: >-
-      This amazing cycling trip starts in Melgaço, a city in the north of Portugal, on the banks of the Minho River.
-It is a small town, very beautiful and historic, overseen by the tower of Homage, located high up in the old medieval town.
-It overviews the beautiful Minho valley, filled with vineyards, that surrounds Melgaço and the nearby Peneda Geres park.
-      Included is an introductory meeting with our local partner including tour presentation and explanation.
+      The cycling trip starts in Melgaço, a city in the north of Portugal, on the banks of the Minho River.
+It is a small, beautiful and historical town, overseen by the tower of Homage, located high up in the old medieval area.
+It overviews the beautiful Minho valley, filled with vineyards that surround Melgaço and the nearby Peneda Geres park.
+Today you will also be meeting our local partner, including a tour presentation and explanation.
     location:
       lat: '42.1130412'
       lng: '-8.2593422'